Combination eating utensils: Knork

 Knorks are a type of hybrid utensil that combine the functions of a knife and a fork.
-It is a portmanteau of the words "knife" and "fork".
+The name is a portmanteau of the words "knife" and "fork".
 They were designed by Mike Miller in Newton, Kansas.
-He first conceived the design in the eighth grade while trying to eat pizza with a fork, but had trouble trying to cut the pizza, so he thought of a half-knife, half-fork solution.
+He first conceived the design in the eighth grade while trying to eat pizza with a fork.
+He had trouble trying to cut the pizza, so he thought of a half-knife, half-fork solution.
 He made his first prototype using his mother's flatware and Bondo to stick the flatware together.
-He left his university in order to pursue designing the knork, borrowing US$10,000 from his grandparents and ordering US$40,000 worth of materials in order to create the knork, debuting the knork at the 2003 Kansas State Fair.
-The knork was designed to be used by both right-handed and left-handed users and included a finger platform to make it easier to cut and remain comfortable while cutting.
-Since then, the utensil has garnered large success, attracting the attention of large brands such as Bed Bath & Beyond, Taco Bell, KFC, as well as the U.S. Military, who were interested in developing a titanium, folding knork.
-The knorks are in collection in the Kansas Historical Society's online catalog.
+He dropped out of his university in order to pursue designing the knork, borrowing US$10,000 from his grandparents and ordering US$40,000 worth of materials in order to create the knork.
+He eventually debuted the knork at the 2003 Kansas State Fair.
+The knork was designed to be ambidextrous and included a finger platform to make it easier to cut and to remain comfortable while cutting.
+Since its release, the utensil has garnered success, attracting the attention of brands such as Bed Bath & Beyond, Taco Bell, KFC, as well as the U.S. Military, who were interested in developing a folding titanium knork.
+The knorks are in collection at the Kansas Historical Society's online catalog.
 The Knork brand also designs a variety of other utensils.